 - The categories of expenses that you are trying to move to/from; for example, funding cannot be moved from participant support to another category without prior approval from the sponsor

 It is best to check with your Grant or Contract Officer so they can advise you on how to proceed in your individual situation.

-How the transfer request is initiated with the sponsor is dependent on the sponsor.
+How the transfer request is initiated with the sponsor depends on the sponsor.
 Some agencies such as NSF and NIH have an online process.
-In other cases it may be handled through email correspondence with the sponsor.
+In other cases, the transfer may be handled through email correspondence with the sponsor.

 Required supporting documentation typically includes a budget, budget justification, and statement of work.
 There may be additional requirements depending on the sponsor.
 The PI and/or Department Administrator will need to work with the Grant Accountant to ensure there are no outstanding encumbrances and to determine the final transfer amount.

 Your OCG Grant or Contract Officer will submit the transfer request.
-Prior to doing so, OCG will need a letter signed by the Department Chair or Director and the PI stating that the Department does not wish to nominate a substitute PI for the award, and stating the effective date of the transfer and the transfer amount, whether there is equipment on the award, and agreeing that the Department will be responsible for any overexpenditures.
+Prior to doing so, OCG will need an Award Relinquishment Letter stating that the Department does not wish to nominate a substitute PI for the award, the effective date of the transfer, the transfer amount, whether there is equipment on the award, and that the Department agrees to be responsible for any overexpenditures.
+The letter must be signed by the Department Chair or Director and the PI.

-When something is being deobligated, it means that the Sponsor is removing funds from the project.
-Sometimes this means that they are reducing the overall anticipated budget.
-Other times it means that they are reducing the dollar amount on the project, and we have to send back funds that we may already have.
+When something is being deobligated, it means that the sponsor is removing funds from the project.
+This sometimes means that they are reducing the overall anticipated budget.
+Other times, it means that they are reducing the dollar amount on the project, and we have to send back funds that we may already have received.
 Work with your Grant or Contract Officer to determine the deobligation action and next steps.

 Send a request to your Grant or Contract Officer with the following information: